conorbmurphy/galvanizereference/README.md

 MongoDB is an open-source cross-platform document-oriented database program, classified as a NoSQL database program.
 Instead of traditional, table-oriented databases, it uses the dynamic schema system similar to JSON-like documents.
 It doesn't require us to define a schema, though that means that if we don't have a schema we can't do joins (its main limitation).
 It's great for semi-structured data though sub-optimmal for complicated queries.
 You search it with key-value pairs, like a dictionary.

-1. MongoDB has the same concept as a database/schema, being able to contain zero or more
+1. MongoDB has the same concept as a database/schema, being able to contain zero or more schemas
 2. Databases can have zero or more collections (i.e. tables)
 3. Collections can be made up of zero or more documents (i.e. rows)
 4. A document is made up of one or more fields (i.e. variables)